tesshuflower/samples/policy/README.md

 The schedule is used to backup applications resources and PVs.
 The name of the schedule is `acm-pv-<pv-storage-region>-<cls-name>`
 The schedule uses the `backup.nsToBackup` `hdr-app-configmap` property to specify the namespaces for the applications to backup.

+### Backup pre and post hooks

+If you want to prepare the application before running the backup, you can use the following annotations on a pod to make Velero [execute a backup hook](#https://velero.io/docs/v1.9/backup-hooks/) when backing up the pod:

+`pre.hook.backup.velero.io/container`
+`pre.hook.backup.velero.io/command`

 ## Restore applications